karolinaCodes/software-assessment/README.md

 ## Notes for Evaluator

 I was not able to complete this evaluation in one sitting.
 I was only able to complete it piecemeal as I have other obligations such as an internship and other assessments I had to complete.
-In addition, this assessment was to be completed for a certain job requisition that has now been closed and so I stopped working on this assessment when I found out about this but then decided to just complete it and submit it.
+In addition, this assessment was to be completed for a certain job requisition that has now been closed and so I stopped working on this assessment when I found out about this but then decided to complete it and submit it anyways.

 ## Installation Instructions